jrodewig/wanderahead.github.io/_destinations/florida.md

 From the sun-soaked beaches of Miami to the mysterious depths of the Everglades, Florida fuses vibrant energy with untamed wilderness.
-Stroll the pastel-hued streets of Key West, bask in the glow of Orlando’s theme park magic, or drift along the tranquil waters of the Gulf Coast.
+Stroll the pastel-hued streets of Key West, bask in the glow of Orlando's theme park magic, or drift along the tranquil waters of the Gulf Coast.